 Cake flour is a specialty flour that is low in protein and very finely ground.
 The flour produces cakes and other baked goods with a finer, softer texture than all-purpose flour.

 When a recipe calls for cake flour, you'll get the best results following the instructions and using real cake flour.
 However, if you're in a pinch and need a substitution, a combination of all-purpose flour and cornstarch will do the trick.

-How to Make Cake Flour With All-Purpose Flour
+How to Make a Cake Flour Substitute

-If you don't have cake flour, use 1 cup minus 2 tablespoons of all-purpose flour sifted with 2 tablespoons of cornstarch.
+- For every 1 cup of cake flour, use 1 cup minus 2 tablespoons of all-purpose flour and add 2 tablespoons of cornstarch.

 How to Make All-Purpose Flour With Cake Flour

 If you end up with plenty of cake flour but are out of all-purpose, you can perform a similar swap in the opposite direction.
 Try this substitution for your baked good:

 - For every 1 cup of all-purpose flour called for in the recipe, use 1 cup plus 2 tablespoons of cake flour.

 This accounts for the difference in weight between cake and all-purpose flour.
 This tweak will not solve cake flour's lack of protein, so it is not an ideal choice for a glutinous bread.
 It will work with a minimal difference for cakes, muffins, and quick breads.